Bacterial Gastroenteritis Medication

 Erythromycin (E.E.S., EryPed, Erythrocin, Ery-Tab)

 Erythromycin is an old bacteriostatic macrolide with activity against most gram-positive organisms and atypical respiratory organisms.
 It is useful for Campylobacter and Vibrio enteritis.
-Nausea is a common adverse effect and may be tolerated poorly in some patients.
-Enteric-coated tablets reduce nausea.
+Nausea is a common adverse effect and may be tolerated poorly by some patients.
+Enteric-coated tablets are associated with less nausea.

 Trimethoprim-sulfamethoxazole (Bactrim, Bactrim DS, Septra DS)